BalestraPatrick/Stryng/README.md

 This is why Stryng is here to help you.

+## Contribute
+We'd love your help.
+Head over to the [issues](https://github.com/BalestraPatrick/Stryng/issues) with your feedback.
+Bonus points if you open a [Pull request](https://github.com/BalestraPatrick/Stryng/pulls) with a failing test for a bug or a new feature! ⭐️

 ## Author

 I'm [Patrick Balestra](http://www.patrickbalestra.com).

 Email: [me@patrickbalestra.com](mailto:me@patrickbalestra.com)

 Twitter: [@BalestraPatrick](http://twitter.com/BalestraPatrick).

 ## License